rajviishah/CMPE-297-Advanced-Deep-Learning/Assignment 1/readme.md

 Pytorch based neural network model: pytorch_nn.ipynb

-Both notebooks are upload in the repo.
+Both notebooks are uploaded in the repo.